CS-433/ml-project-1-ben/README.md

 Each notebook is associated with a Python file of the same name (e.g., `data_analysis_baseline.py`, `feature_relevance.py`, etc.).
 These files contain the functions and methods utilized in the notebooks.
 Functions were modified across different notebooks, resulting in separate files for each to avoid incompatibilities.

 ## Run Submission Script
+Extract `data/dataset.zip` to a folder named `dataset` at the root of the project before running `run.py`

 The `run.py` script generates a submission file based on the final model's predictions.
 It utilizes the trained model to make predictions on the test dataset and creates a  CSV file for submission.